Laravel API authentication using passport

 register

-7. Login User: In the same file AuthController.php, create a simple login method that generates API token via passport:
+In the file AuthController.php, create a simple login method that generates API token via passport:

 public function login(Request $request)